The Product Regulation and Liability Review: Israel

 The court may itself appoint one or more or a team of experts on any matter in dispute between the parties.

-A party to the litigation is obliged to disclose to its opponent, in a duly signed affidavit, the existence of all documents (i.e., written records as well as materials such as videos) relevant to the dispute, which are or were in its possession or under its control.
+A party to the litigation is obliged to disclose to its opponent, in a duly signed affidavit, the existence of all documents (i.e., written records as well as materials such as videos) relevant to the dispute that are or were in its possession or under its control.

 In addition, a manufacturer served with a product liability action may attempt to obtain partial or full indemnification by means of a third-party notice served on another potentially liable party.